wesslen/iviz-rstudio-workshop/README.md

 ### Part 2: Shiny and htmlwidgets

 We’ll dive deeper into Shiny apps and review basic architecture, layouts, and reactivity with hands-on examples.
 We’ll also introduce [**htmlwidgets**](http://www.htmlwidgets.org/) (e.g., plotly, r2d3, leaflet), simple R packages for producing HTML-based interactive visualizations that can be extended with HTML, CSS, and JavaScript.
-In this part, we’ll explore basic exploratory data analysis visualizations (line, bar, scatterplots) as well as how to visualize important aspects of social media data like social networks, unstructured text, and geospatial data.
+In this part, we’ll visualize important aspects of social media data like social networks, unstructured text, and geospatial data.

 | Day 2: Wed July 25  | Shiny and htmlwidgets    |
 | ------------------- | ------------------------------------------------------- |